Tomshiii/ahk_wiki/Old/v2.8.x/v2.8/Other Scripts/Streamdeck AHK.md

 - `convert webm2mp3.ahk` => converts all `.webm` files to `.mp3`
 ***

-## download scripts
-These scripts take advantage of `yt-dlp` to quickly download (and/or convert) youtube/twitch videos.
-If you do **not** have `yt-dlp` installed to the system path, these scripts will not work.

-Copy a youtube/twitch url to the clipboard and then run any of the scripts to have it automatically download the files to the desired location!

-- `sfx.ahk` => downloads the video and converts it to `.wav` and saves it in the path provided
-- `vfx.ahk` => downloads the video and saves it in the path provided
-- `video.ahk` => downloads the video and saves it in the path provided
-***

-## blend scripts
-These scripts are designed to adjust the blend mode of a given track for either Adobe Premiere or Adobe After Effects.

-Simply run a script for the desired mode in either program!
-If run in Premiere, the script will adjust the mode for the desired track.
-If run in After Effects, it will simply ensure you're in the right mode to be able to adjust blend modes **it will not attempt to change blend modes for any layers**.
-***

 ## Other Scripts
 Here I will go through each script and describe its use case.

 **be aware, a lot of these are designed for my workflow specifically and will likely **not** be plug and play.*

-> #### `adjustment layer.ahk`
-A script to quickly add a new adjustment layer in either Adobe Premiere or Adobe After Effects
-***

 > #### `close stream.ahk`
 Would close all programs I used during a live stream, as well as close a script I used specifically during streams.